|- Conjunct Consonants in Sanskrit (Konsonantenverbindungen in Sanskrit)|

 The file Matthew.pdf (770 KB, 134 pages) contains all 28 chapters of the Gospel of Matthew in Sanskrit translation, newly typeset in Devanagari and in transliteration, accompanied by translations of the Gospel into Latin and English.

-High-resolution color scans of all 28 chapters of the Gospel of Matthew in Sanskrit are downloadable from the folder Matthew.
+(High-resolution color scans of all 28 chapters of the Gospel of Matthew in Sanskrit formerly downloadable were removed due to lack of interest.)

 The huge scan file John-Facsimile.pdf (14 MB, 40 pages) contains the color scans of all 21 chapters of the Gospel of John in Sanskrit translation.

 The combined text file John.pdf (850 KB, 179 pages) published in June 2012 contains the newly typeset Sanskrit text of St. John's Gospel in both Devanagari and transliteration and is accompanied by translations in English, German, and Latin.

 The small file John-skt.pdf (320 KB, 63 pages) contains the Sanskrit text only (without the translations in English, German, and Latin).